Ziv-Zakai Bound for DOAs Estimation

 \section{Derivation of \eqref{ZZB final}}

-In this Appendix, we follow the framework in \cite{Bell1996Explicit} to sovle the optimization problem in \eqref{Eq:ZZB vector same weight}.
-It is worth noting that, in our derivation, $\bm{\theta}$ follows uniform \textit{a priori} distribution, rather than defined on a subset of the unit disc in \cite{Bell1996Explicit}.
+In this appendix, we follow the framework in \cite{Bell1996Explicit} to solve the optimization problem in \eqref{Eq:ZZB vector same weight}.
+It is worth noting that, in our derivation, $\bm{\theta}$ follows uniform \textit{a priori} distribution defined in the $K$-dimensional space rather than defined on a subset of the unit disc in \cite{Bell1996Explicit}.
 First, by substituting \eqref{Pmin final} into \eqref{K dimensional integration}, we have